bobbydurrett/PythonDBAGraphs/README.md

 Requirements:

-This has only been tested on Windows 7 using 32-bit Canopy Express and the cx_Oracle package.
+This has been primarily tested on Windows 7 using 32-bit Canopy Express and the cx_Oracle package.

 https://www.enthought.com/canopy-express/